fastrgv/AdaGate/README.md

 * Updated to glfw v3.3.2.

-**ver 7.1.4 -- 29mar20**

-* Fixed erroneous-location error when returning to island.
-* Improved swim sounds, DHD position;
-* Fixed portal connection beam;
-* Improved linux sound code;

-**ver 7.1.3 -- 23jan20**

-* Fixed occasional task-related aborts (linux version).

-**ver 7.1.2 -- 23jan20**

-* Enhanced linux tasking code to protect critical sections, but occasional tasking errors might still occur.
-I could use some help from any developers experienced at Ada tasking!
-* Fixed linux stargate bubbling sound problem.
-All linux sounds now restored.
-OSX & Windows sound still uses proven & reliable SFML libs.

-**ver 7.1.0 -- 20jan20**

-* Quantum improvement in linux portability by avoiding SFML libs.
-* Linux sound uses Ada tasking to implement music loops.

 ## More change-history at end of file.

 ## AdaGate Game Description
 AdaGate is a strategy game with escape rooms in a Stargate/NarbacularDrop fantasy setting.
 It is a fully elaborated example of modern OpenGL programming using the Ada language that runs on Windows, OSX, and GNU/Linux.
-The new linux binary now runs on many linux distros!
+And the new linux binary now runs on many linux distros!

 While searching a remote south-seas atoll for remnants of a lost American heroine, you find a nearly operational stargate.
 If you can get it working, you will be transported into an off-world temple with multiple chambers.
 You'll need to power up the portal system by rolling alien power cells onto their sockets.
 Simple, right?
 Then use your portal gun to bypass obstacles through another dimension.